 - Support and discussion of how to move forward with the knowledge

 Prospective students are required to complete an application form that outlines their background and describes reasons for wishing to do the course.
 Once approved, we will send a payment link for the £400 deposit and agree a payment plan for the balance with you.

-Assessment + Professional Certification
+Professional Certification & Assessment

 85% attendance is needed for certification.